 Rhinosculpting; Refine, Not Redesign

 Rhinoplasty involves modifying delicate cartilage and bony tissues of the nose in order to change its appearance.
-There are many different ways that this procedure can be performed using different approaches (open versus closed), different graft techniques, different suture techniques, different instruments, and different surgical maneuvers.
-Each surgeon also has individual tastes and differences in terms of what they believe to be an optimal aesthetic.
+There are many different ways that this procedure can be performed using different approaches (open versus closed), different graft sources and techniques, different suture techniques, different instruments, and different surgical maneuvers.
+Each surgeon also has individual tastes in terms of what they believe to be an optimal aesthetic.

 A common request in our practice is that patients want their nose to change, but they still want to look like themselves.
-By taking a conservative approach to the surgery, this is almost universally achieved.
-Less grafts, less sutures, less camouflage techniques, and simpler surgical planning results in refining and not redesigning a person’s nose.
+By taking a conservative approach to some aspects of the surgery, this is almost universally achieved.
+Limiting grafts when feasible and seeking to retain as much of the pre-surgical structure as possible can simplify surgical planning resulting in refining and not redesigning a person’s nose.
 Additionally, simpler surgery usually results in faster healing.